Villa De Viento, Milos: Enchanting Sea Views and Sublime Village Charm

 Nikos and Katerina have considered every need in equipping the property.
 From cooking implements, next-day breakfast essentials, a Nespresso machine, orange juicer, beach toys, extra linen…all is as complete as guided by Greek hospitality.
 Not the tourist-savvy kind of trained hospitality, but heartfelt acts of care that are spontaneous, surprising, and an impetus to returning.

 One afternoon, while the girls chase cats outside as they do for hours, Katerina invites them to join her making cheese pies.
 D is thrilled, but little A isn’t as keen, so Nikos takes her for a walk in the garden.
-Another evening, we find the best kind of surprise in our fridge after a long day out – homemade Sokolatopita (a Greek “chocolate pie”, but actually a cake).
+Another evening, we find the best kind of surprise in our fridge after a long day out – homemade Sokolatopita (a Greek “chocolate pie”, but more akin to a cake).
 A knock-out version of the divine local dessert surprisingly few foreigners are acquainted with.
 And before we leave, Nikos gives the girls a precious sack of “eye of Naxos” shells.
 They leave longing to return to this special abode of treasures and loving warmth.

 There is no cot available on the property.
 With a short bout of internal stairs taking you from living room to raised sleeping quarters, the villa is better suited for children of more than 3 years of age.